Alex Henshall: Non-league football

 Having turned down options "thinking [he] would get something better", Henshall went into the 2016–17 season without a club.
 He trained with Yeovil Town to maintain his fitness, and in December 2016 joined up with Margate.

 He played just one National League South match, against Welling United, before moving up a division by signing for Braintree Town in early January 2017.
 In what remained of the season, he made seven National League appearances, all but one off the bench, and another three in the FA Trophy.

 In June 2017, Henshall signed for Nuneaton Town of the National League North.
 Manager Tommy Wright said he was excited not only about the player's "reputation and pedigree" but also because he wanted "to be the manager that gets this talent and potential back out of him so that he can hit the heights he should have done by now."
 Henshall made six league starts in the first couple of months of the campaign, but his season was disrupted by injury, worsened by what Wright later described as a misdiagnosis, and he left the club before his contract ended.

 After Henshall returned to fitness ahead of the 2018–19 season, Wright continued his mission by signing him for his new employers, National League North club Darlington, citing "unfinished business".
 He made 24 league appearances without scoring, and was released at the end of the season, after which he signed for Nuneaton Borough of the Southern League Premier Division Central.
 On 27 November 2019, he joined Swindon Supermarine on a month's loan until 28 December.
 On 3 January 2020, he signed permanently with Swindon Supermarine and his contract with Nuneaton was terminated.
 In the curtailed 2020–21 season he played for Southern League Premier Division sides Stratford Town and Banbury United for short spells.
 In the summer of 2021 he dropped down to Division One Central to play for Wantage Town.
 In December 2022, Henshall signed for Melksham Town.

+In January 2024, Henshall joined Devizes Town on dual-registration terms with Melksham Town.
+Having ruptured his achilles in pre-season with the club that ruled him out for the entirety of the 2024–25 season, he returned to the club for the 2025–26 season, winning the Western League Division One title.